AtreyaSh/moodleSTACKQns/README.md

 # STACK Mathematics Questions for Moodle

-This is a collection of `Moodle` university-level calculus questions using the STACK plug-in with Moodle versions 3.3+.
+This is a collection of university-level calculus questions using the STACK plugin with `Moodle` versions 3.3+.

 ## Guide for Debian Distributions